Published On: January 6th, 2025

 • 30g beeswax

-• Pinch of dried turmeric powder (optional, for colour)
+• *Optional* – a pinch of dried turmeric powder, for colour

-• 15-18 drops of lavender essential oil (optional — if you have particularly sensitive skin, leave this out)
+• *Optional* – 15-18 drops of lavender essential oil (if you have sensitive skin, leave this out)

 You don’t have to, but I’d say use organic ingredients if you can.
-This is going on your skin, the most absorbent organ in our body.
+This calendula cream is going on your skin, the most absorbent organ in our body.
 Feed it with good, clean stuff.

 Pots of completed calendula salve.